 You can virtually get all your questions answered on the Facebook pages.

 Unfortunately, you will be pushing it to find out people’s fishing locations, so don’t even ask; you will work it out for yourself.

 Last but not least, always be safe.

 Where the right gear that’s suitable for our type of fishing.

-It can be really dangerous fishing from the rocks Personally I always like to go with someone, especially if your wading in the water.
+It can be hazardous fishing from the rocks; personally, I always like to go with someone, especially if your wading in the water.

-I have stacked it and fallen over 4 times when that water was absolutely freezing it really isn’t much fun.
+I had stacked it and fallen over 4 times when that water was absolutely freezing; it really isn’t much fun.

 Furthermore, I had a brand new £600 iPhone (with no insurance) ruined after I took the plunge of doom.